neondatabase/website/content/docs/guides/logical-replication-materialize.md

 ## Check the ingestion status

-Before Materialize starts consuming a replication stream, it takes a snapshot of the relevant tables in your publication.
+Before Materialize starts consuming a replication stream, it takes a snapshot of the tables in your publication.
 Until this snapshot is complete, Materialize won’t have the same view of your data as your Postgres database.

 In this step, you’ll verify that the source is running and then check the status of the snapshotting process.